gprMax/gprMax/docs/source/examples_simple_2D.rst

     python -m tools.plot_Bscan user_models/cylinder_Bscan_2D_merged.out Ez

-:numref:`cylinder_Bscan_results` shows the B-scan (image of the :math:`E_z` field component).
-As expected a hyperbolic response is present from the metal cylinder.
+:numref:`cylinder_Bscan_results` shows the B-scan (of the :math:`E_z` field component).
+Again, the initial part of the signal (<1.5 ns) represents the direct wave from transmitter to receiver.
+Then comes a hyperbolic response from the metal cylinder.

 .. _cylinder_Bscan_results: